 - Only .jpeg, .gif, and .png files can be used for image headers.

-- For best results we recommend you re-size the image to the exact dimensions recommended for the theme before uploading by using an image editing program.
+- For best results, we recommend you re-size the image to the exact dimensions recommended for the theme before uploading using an image editing program.

 3. Click on Select and Crop.

 5. Your new header image should appear in your blog preview window.